Michihiko Hachiya: Hiroshima Diary

 After the bombing, Hachiya wrote an account of what happened to him and what he saw.
 According to a 1984 editorial in the Journal of the American Medical Association, Hachiya first published his diary in a small Japanese-language medical journal (Teishin Igaku) that circulated among medical members of the Japanese communications services.
 In 1950, it came to the attention of Warner Wells, a physician from the United States who was working in Japan as a surgical consultant to the Atomic Bomb Casualty Commission.
 After consulting with Hachiya, Wells was able to publish the diary in 1955 under the name of Hiroshima Diary.
+It was published in 15 languages.